-Knowledge What are the publicly available (domestic or international) non-proprietary sources of Source(s) information for Genome Variant - Clinical Impact knowledge?
-Solor System Does the integration of ClinVar into the Solor System seem to be a sound and reasonable Integration approach for promoting genomic data set use in a clinical setting?
+Use Case Construct Formative Evaluation Questions Knowledge What are the publicly available (domestic or international) non-proprietary sources of Source(s) information for Genome Variant - Clinical Impact knowledge?
+Solor System Does the integration of ClinVar into the Solor System seem to be a sound a Integration approach for promoting genomic data set use in a clinical setting?
 Relevance Does our work contribute to advancing precision medicine and genotype-phenotype interoperability?